 - Inflation Dynamics: Dead, Dormant, Or Determined Abroad?
 (2019) Brookings Papers on Economic Activity, prepared for conference on Sept 5-6 in Washington, DC..

 - Has Globalization Changed the Inflation Process?
-(2018).
-Paper prepared for 17th BIS Annual Research Conference held in Zurich on June 22.
+(2019) BIS Working Papers No. 297, July.
+Paper prepared for 17th BIS Annual Research Conference held in Zurich on June 22, 2018

 - Macroprudential Policy After the Crisis: Forging a Thor's Hammer for Financial Stability in Iceland (2018).
 Report prepared at the request of the Task Force to review monetary and currency policies for Iceland.

 - Macroprudential FX Regulations: Shifting the Snowbanks of FX Vulnerability?
 (2018) with Toni Ahnert, Christian Friedrich, and Dennis Reinhardt.
 NBER Working Paper 25083.

 - International Evidence on Shock-Dependent Exchange Rate Pass-Through (2018) with Ida Hjortsoe and Tsvetelina Nenova.
 MIT Sloan Research Paper No. 5522-18.

 Selected press mentions, Central Banking (07/04/17)

 Longer version called Shocks versus Structure:Explaining Differeces in Exchange Rate Pass-Through across Countries and Time, External MPC Unit Discussion Paper No. 50.

 - Inequality and Growth: An Evaluation of Trends and Relationships in India

 Abstract (Aug.
 1996)